 This volume is divided into four parts.
-The three first of these refer to diseases of the Brain, arranged under three classes, the INFLAMMATORY, the APOPLECTIC, and the ORGANIC.
-This arrangement will probably answer every practical purpose; for, though the affections of the inflammatory class generally terminate by an apoplectic state, or a state of coma, and the organic affections are often distinguished by apoplectic paroxysms, yet, in a pathological point of view, the classes appear to be sufficiently distinct, for the purpose of a merely arbitrary division of the subject.
-The fourth part refers to the diseases of the SPIN-AL CORD and its membranes; and in an appendix to this part, a slight outline is given of the present state of our knowledge in regard to the pathology of NERVES.
+The three first of these refer to diseases of the Brain, arranged under three classes, the Inflammatory, the Apoplectic, and the Organic.
+This arrangement will probably answer every practical purpose; for, though the affections of the inflammatory class generally terminate by an apoplectic state, or a state of coma, and the organic affections are often distinguished by apoplectic paroxysms, yet, in a pathological point of view, the classes appear to be sufficiently distinct, for the purpose of an arbitrary division of the subject.
+The fourth part refers to the diseases of the SPINAL CORD, and its membranes; and in an appendix to this part, a slight outline is given of the present state of our knowledge in regard to the pathology of Nerves.